 * If you have any difficulty, ask the priest to help you out.
 He will be happy to

 O my God, I am heartily sorry for having offended You, and I detest all my sins, because of Your just punishments, but most of all because they offend You, my God, Who are all-good and deserving of all my love.
 I firmly intend, with your help, to sin no more and to avoid whatever leads me to sin.

 Deacon Douglas McManaman.
 "Examination of Conscience – for teenagers."
 CERC (April 2010).

 Printed with permission of Deacon Douglas McManaman.

 Doug McManaman is a Deacon and a Religion and Philosophy teacher at Father Michael McGivney Catholic Academy in Markham, Ontario, Canada.
 He is the past president of the Canadian Fellowship of Catholic Scholars.
-He maintains the following web site for his students: A Catholic Philosophy and Theology Resource Page.
 Deacon Douglas studied Philosophy at St. Jerome's College in Waterloo, and Theology at the University of Montreal.
-He is the author of Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
+He is the author of Christ Lives!, The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
 Deacon McManaman is on the advisory board of the Catholic Education Resource Center.Copyright © 2010 Deacon Douglas McManaman

 back to top